skydoves/ColorPickerView/README.md

 ```

 ## FlagView
-We can implement showing a `FlagView` above and below on the selector.<br>
+You can implement displaying `FlagView` over the selector.<br>
-This library provides `BubbleFlagView` by default as we can see the [previews](https://github.com/skydoves/ColorPickerView#colorpickerview).<br>
+This library provides `BubbleFlagView` by default as you can see in the [previews](https://github.com/skydoves/ColorPickerView#colorpickerview).<br>
-Here is the example code for implementing it.
+Here is an example code for displaying a bubble flag view, which indicates what color value was selected.

 ```java
 BubbleFlag bubbleFlag = new BubbleFlag(this);